soobinrho/soobinrho/README.md

 Aiming to do something more than that will have to come at least two months after.

+**July, 2022** Same as the last month.
+The goal of this month is to be able to not do what I don't want to do.

 ## Past Goals

 **2017** Get full marks on my high-school IB Diploma - Failed miserably.